 These two aquatic invasive plants threaten Lake Tahoe's ecology.
 Sign up for a training today.
+Report a sighting.

 Eyes on the Lake is the League's volunteer citizen science program to help prevent the spread of aquatic invasive plants in Lake Tahoe and surrounding waters.
 If you are a water lover in Tahoe (beachgoer, swimmer, paddler, SCUBA diver, boater) and want to help ensure Tahoe's waters stay clear and pristine, then Eyes on the Lake is for you.
 Volunteers identify and report on aquatic invasive plants they find in and around Tahoe, helping us catch them before they can spread to other parts of the Lake.
 Help protect Lake Tahoe while you play!

 The two main targets of our Eyes on the Lake program are Eurasian watermilfoil and curlyleaf pondweed, aquatic invasive plants introduced to Tahoe in the last few decades.
 Both plants are already established in over a dozen locations in Lake Tahoe, and are difficult and expensive to control.
 These invasives crowd out our native plants, alter the Lake bottom and ecosystem and generally impact the beauty of Lake Tahoe.
 Both plants can spread easily to other areas around the Lake by hitching a ride on recreational equipment and boats and can become established infestations -- we’re trying to stop that from happening.